Best Vet School Programs In The World: The Ultimate Guide

 Utrecht University

-Based in the Netherlands, Utrecht University stands as the only vet school in the Netherlands.
+Utrecht University is the only vet school in the Netherlands.
 This university provides a challenging vet program with clinicals as well as research placement options.

 • Location: Utrecht, Netherlands